VikasIndora/E-Commerce-Website/README.md

 - Persistence:
     - Products & orders are stored in backend JSON files (backend/data/).
     - Client accounts and cart are stored in browser localStorage for demo simplicity.
-- This is a learning/demo project and not production-ready.
-For a real system, replace JSON/LocalStorage with a secure database and proper authentication.
+- This is a learning project meant to showcase my knowledge on the topic.
+For future implementation to make it more production-ready, replace JSON/LocalStorage with a secure database and proper authentication.